-In May 2017, schools and colleges in England will again ask parents if their children are foreign nationals and where they were born.
+Beginning in September 2016, schools and colleges in England have been asking parents if their children are foreign nationals and where they were born.

-Collected through the Early Years Census and School Census, the information will be permanently stored in a database with the clear risk that it will be accessed by the Home Office for immigration enforcement reasons.
+Collected through the Early Years Census and School Census, the information is permanently stored in a database with the clear risk that it will be accessed by the Home Office for immigration enforcement reasons.

 This policy is unnecessary and divisive.

-Parents can and should refuse to reveal their child’s nationality in the January school census.
+It’s likely the census will begin again in September 2017.
+Parents can and should refuse to reveal their child’s nationality when asked.